ricklove/LoveMVC/Notes/WorkHours.md

 - Add binding inside html helpers

+### 8:30-8:40

+- Add email test

+### 10:00-11:00

+- Create mapping when actual value is blank or common

 # Tasks

-- Handle Mappings in MarkupExpressions
-- Create specific values for markup expressions

-## Convert Templates to Pure Html
+## Convert Templates to Pure Html with actual Data

 ## Convert Templates to Knockout Client

 ## Convert Templates to Asp.Net Mvc with Client Selection

+## Fix: Use custom objects for models for blank data